HimoriK/computer-science/README.md

 # Summary

 Learn Computer Science with a free curated curriculum.
-I want to make one thing clear: There is [no easy way](https://i.stack.imgur.com/KICI7.png) to learn about this stuff, there are [quick ways,](https://www.businessinsider.com/cfpb-states-sue-prehired-predatory-student-debt-tech-bootcamp-isa-2023-7?op=1) yes.
+There is [no easy way](https://i.stack.imgur.com/KICI7.png) to learn this stuff, there are [quick ways,](https://www.businessinsider.com/cfpb-states-sue-prehired-predatory-student-debt-tech-bootcamp-isa-2023-7?op=1) yes.
 Not [easy](https://www.irishtimes.com/news/education/concern-over-drop-out-rates-in-computer-science-courses-1.2491751) ways though.
-The quickest way, is to not waste your time with pointless mediocre courses when you could instead pick up a free book and teach yourself.
-That's 1 big book, or 3 specialized smaller books.
+The quickest way, is to pick up a free book and teach yourself.
+That's 1 big book, or 3 specialized smaller ones.
 To prove my point, before you consider going on Coursera, search for a popular [programming language here](https://www.classcentral.com) and reviews for the courses you're interested in.
-Reviews imply Coursera > edX, but the curriculum of online schooling is limited, and even the best universities in the world have educational issues, your best bet is to pick your favorite books and learn by practice.
+Reviews imply Coursera > edX, but online curriculum is limited, as even the best universities in the world have educational issues.
 MIT content is also outdated.
 Videos are okay, but attention drifts, while practice lingers.
-Don't outsource your education or base on old content.
-Get a proper book written in your language with (preferably) your style and no fluff.
-Otherwise pay for a good degree program.
+Don't outsource your education or base it on old content.
+Get a proper book written in (preferably) your style and no fluff.
+Or pay for a good degree program.

 <details>
   <summary>